-Consumer delinquencies rose slightly across most loan categories in the second quarter of 2013, but remain significantly below their 15-year average, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.
+Consumer delinquencies declined significantly in last year’s third quarter as the economy improved and consumers better managed their finances, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.

 Lawmakers in Maryland early next year will consider a bill that would dramatically lower the allowed time debt collectors have to pursue mortgage deficiency debt collection after a home foreclosure.